 sudo systemctl reload nginx

 The header should only appear for that specific domain.
-If you need to test against the server IP while bypassing DNS, use the --resolve flag to map the domain name to your server IP without certificate errors:
+If you need to test against the server IP while bypassing DNS, use the --resolve flag to map the domain name to the origin IP while preserving the HTTPS hostname.
+Replace 203.0.113.10 with your origin server IP:

-Use the following examples when you need granular control over when the directive appears or how it interacts with other policies.
-These patterns combine CSP with Nginx features like map directives and conditional logic.
-For URL transformation needs beyond CSP, see our rewrite rules guide.
+Use these patterns when you need granular control over when the directive appears or how it interacts with other policies.
+They combine CSP with Nginx features like map directives and scoped location blocks.
+For URL transformation needs beyond CSP, see the Nginx rewrite rules guide.
+After applying any pattern, run sudo nginx -t and reload Nginx only after the syntax test succeeds.

 Disable Upgrades for Specific Services